-It is a little-known fact that airlines routinely refuse sick passengers to board aircraft (due to airline liability issues).
-Individuals with medical problems are simply too great a risk for airlines to assume liability.
+It is a little-known fact that airlines routinely refuse sick passengers to board aircraft due to liability issues.

-If you are a UK national the NHS will refuse (National Health Service) cover for expats if they have been absent from the UK for too long.
+If you are a UK expat national, the NHS will refuse cover if you have been absent too long.

 Hopefully whilst reading this you are in good shape and you are fit and healthy - the trouble is that guaranteeing you remain fit and healthy is impossible !!